-Many sellers on Amazon have a lot of stock in their inventory, only to find out that customers can’t buy their products because they’re showing as currently unavailable.
+Many sellers on Amazon have a lot of stock in their inventory, only to discover that customers can’t buy their products because they’re showing as currently unavailable.

-If you’re a seller who is dealing with the currently unavailable on Amazon issue, this article will help you get back on your feet.
+If you’re a seller dealing with the “currently unavailable on Amazon” issue, this article will help you get back on your feet.

 Common reasons why a product shows as currently unavailable include the following: